sayalaruano/MidtermProject-MLZoomCamp/README.md

 ## **How to contribute with the Open Bioinformatics Research Project?**

 More information about this project and how to contribute to it in this [video](https://youtu.be/_GtEgiWWyK4).

+## **Contact**

+If you have comments or suggestions about this project, you can [open an issue](https://github.com/sayalaruano/MidtermProject-MLZoomCamp/issues/new) in this repository, or email me at sebasar1245@gamil.com.